HecJY/MUSE/README.md

 # MUSE
-MUSE is a project for Purdue course of ECE362.
+MUSE is a project for Purdue University course of ECE362.
 It is a electric piano keyboard embedded in a STM32f051.

 ## Main Feature
- - The electric piano has two ocatives, from the "middle-C" to ...
+ - The electric piano has two ocatives, and has 15 white keys with 10 black keys in total.
  - The electric piano has chord, which means you can put down different buttons at the same time.
  - The electric piano...polyphonic wave...